enormandeau/barque/README.md

 ## Description

-**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high-quality barcoding databases.
+**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates ASVs (or Optionaly OTUs), using high-quality barcoding databases.

-**Barque** can also produce OTUs, which are then annotated using a database.
+**Barque** can produce OTUs, which are then annotated using a database.
 These annotated OTUs are then used as a database themselves to find read counts per OTU per sample, effectively "annotating" the reads with the OTUs that were previously found.